How to Opt for VAWA Self-Petition

 - A parent who is a U.S. citizen

 - A spouse or former spouse who is a U.S. citizen

 - A son or daughter who is a U.S. citizen

 - A lawful permanent resident partner or spouse.

 - A lawful permanent resident parent

-You can self-petition under VAWA by simply filing a petition for widow or special immigrant without the consent or knowledge of the abuser.
-For self-petition regarding special immigrant, you need to fill up Form I-360.
+You can self-petition under VAWA by simply filing a petition for Widow or Special Immigrant status without the consent or knowledge of the abuser.
+To self-petition for Special Immigrant, you need to fill out Form I-360.
 If you file for VAWA self-petition, you will be known as a VAWA self-petitioner.
-After the approval of your self-petition, you can apply for becoming a lawful permanent resident added that you need to meet the other eligibility requirements.
+After the approval of your self-petition, you can apply to become a lawful permanent resident, assuming that you meet other eligibility requirements.

 Eligibility for VAWA self-petitioner

 In order to be eligible as a VAWA self-petitioner for your green card, you need to meet the following criteria: